Skip to content

 But Sydney also said he knew that their split was inevitable.
 Regardless, the draft served as yet another opportunity for the twins to one-up each other.
 Chase had always liked to tell people that he was the first born of the two, but Creneti warned him that his narrow advantage in the age department would have no juice in their brotherly competition if a team selected Sydney first.

 His omen came to fruition.
-The instant Sydney got the call from the Eagles on the second day of the draft, he experienced a feeling that he said he wished he could bottle up and experience over and over again.
+When Sydney got the call from the Eagles on the second day of the draft, he experienced a feeling that he said he wished he could bottle up and experience over and over again.
 At the same time, it was a moment he couldn’t fully enjoy with friends and family in Ontario because of the suspense surrounding Chase’s future.

 » READ MORE: Eagles think they finally drafted a ‘red star’ safety in Sydney Brown

-“I really didn’t feel like I got drafted,” Sydney said.
-“I was like, yeah, I’m ready to kind of celebrate this moment with my family and my people, and I just didn’t.
+“I really didn‘t feel like I got drafted,” Sydney said.
+“I was like, ’Yeah, I‘m ready to kind of celebrate this moment with my family and my people,’ and I just didn’t.
 It wouldn’t feel right without my brother being there, because I wouldn’t be here without him.”

 The next 24 hours were stressful.
 Creneti called Chase “despondent.”
 On Day 3, even though Chase didn’t want people around, Sydney insisted on organizing a gathering so his brother could have his moment, too.
 As soon as the tears sprung to Chase’s eyes upon answering the Bengals’ call, Sydney wrapped his arms around him on the couch in celebration.